Scientific Forecaster Discussion

 National Weather Service Columbia SC

-just off the coast this afternoon.
-An approaching cold front will
+will shift off the coast later today.
+A dry cold front will cross

 Near term /through tonight/...